joyrex2001/nightshift/README.md

 ## Install in OpenShift

-It is advised to run the Nightshift agent in a separate namespace.
+Nightshift can be run both from a seperate namespace, or in the namespace which it will schedule.
 In order to allow OpenShift scaling the services, it needs to run with a service account that has both read and edit permissions on the namespace it should control.
 Adding the service account can be done with the below commands, where a service account named "nightshift" is created in the project specified with "source" which has access to the project "target".
 If multiple projects should be scaled by nightshift, the policies should be added for each project individually.

 ```bash
 oc create sa nightshift -n <source>